 Signs and Symptoms

-Toxoplasmosis passes from animals to humans, sometimes without causing any symptoms.
-When kids do have symptoms, they vary depending on the child's age and the immune system's response to the infection.
-(As with humans, infected cats often don't show any signs of a toxoplasmosis infection.)
+Toxoplasmosis is passed from animals to humans, sometimes without causing any symptoms.
+When kids do have symptoms, they vary depending on a child's age and the immune system's response to the infection.
+(Both humans and infected cats often don't show any signs of a toxoplasmosis infection.)

-When a pregnant woman (even one who has no symptoms) catches toxoplasmosis during pregnancy and remains untreated, there's a chance that she could pass the infection on to her developing fetus.
-Babies who become infected during their mother's first trimester tend to have the most severe symptoms.
+When a pregnant woman (even one with no symptoms) catches toxoplasmosis during pregnancy and it's not treated, there's a chance that she could pass the infection to her developing fetus.
+Babies infected during their mother's first trimester tend to have the most severe symptoms.

-However, it's rare that a woman who got toxoplasmosis before getting pregnant will pass the infection on to her unborn baby because she (and, therefore, her baby) will have built up immunity to the infection.
-It can occur, though, if a pregnant woman who's had a previous infection becomes immunocompromised and her infection is reactivated.
+A woman who got toxoplasmosis before getting pregnant usually won't pass the infection to the baby — this is because she (and, therefore, her baby) will have built up immunity to the infection.
+Toxoplasmosis can be reactivated, meaning it can come back, in a pregnant woman who's had a previous toxoplasma infection and has a weakened immune system.
 Generally, it's probably a good idea to wait to try to get pregnant until at least 6 months after a toxoplasmosis infection.

 Up to 90% of children born with congenital toxoplasmosis have no symptoms early in infancy, but a large percentage will show signs of infection months to years later.
-The few who show clear signs of infection at birth or shortly after may be born prematurely or are unusually small at birth.
+Premature newborns and very small newborns show clear signs of infection at birth or shortly after.

-Some babies with congenital toxoplasmosis have brain and nervous system abnormalities that cause:
+Some babies with congenital toxoplasmosis have brain and nervous system problems that cause:

-If a child is born with congenital toxoplasmosis and remains untreated during infancy, there's almost always some sign of the infection (often eye damage) by early childhood to adolescence.
+If a child is born with congenital toxoplasmosis and isn't treated during infancy, there's almost always some sign of the infection (often eye damage) by early childhood to adolescence.

 Toxoplasmosis in Otherwise Healthy Kids

-A healthy child who becomes infected with toxoplasmosis may have no symptoms of infection or only a few swollen glands that:
+A healthy child with toxoplasmosis may have no signs of infection or only a few swollen glands that: